asyncapi/website/pages/blog/status-update-47-20.md

 Following the recent [1.0 release of the AsyncAPI Parser](https://www.asyncapi.com/blog/status-update-43-20) we came to the point we could release the first major release of [the AsyncAPI Generator](https://github.com/asyncapi/generator/) too.

 Feel free to congratulate us by giving a :star: to [the project](https://github.com/asyncapi/generator/stargazers).
-That is the moment to join us and think with us about the 2.0 release and all the goodies we can add to it.
+This is the moment to join us and think with us about the 2.0 release and all the goodies we can add to it.

 Try out the project by following :point_down: instructions:
 <GeneratorInstallation />